 Hence, in my opinion, the products I categorized as “best” sunscreens provide effective UVA and UVB protection.
 However, I encourage you to check your sunscreen in the EWG sunscreen database for the potency of protection from UVA rays.

+To choose the right sunscreen for your child, read my Guide to the Safest Baby Sunscreen and Sunscreen for Kids.
 Additionally, for multiple options of non-toxic products, please visit my shop.
 Also, do not hesitate to book a consultation if you need help with non-toxic living.
-Finally, join the Savvy Consumer Circle to be a part of a community of like-minded people seeking healthy decisions for their everyday life.
+Finally, consider applying to the Savvy Consumer Circle to be a part of a community of like-minded people seeking healthy decisions for their everyday life.

 5 Powerful Steps To A Non-Toxic Home

 Join our informed consumer community and get our free guide the “5 Powerful Steps To A Non-Toxic Home”.